100askTeam/100ask_lvgl_docs/docs/overview/event.md

 ```
 # Events

-Events are triggered in LVGL when something happens which might be interesting to the user, e.g. if an object:
+Events are triggered in LVGL when something happens which might be interesting to the user, e.g. when an object
 - is clicked
 - is scrolled
-- its value has changed
+- has its value changed
-- redrawn, etc.
+- is redrawn, etc.

 ## Add events to the object